 The awards are tenable for 36 months and are not renewable.

 The Trust will support requests to hold the award part-time over a proportionately longer period for health-related reasons, disability or childcare commitments.
-Those holding the Fellowship part time may not undertake any other employment within a UK higher education institution during the period of the award.
+Those holding the Fellowship part time may not undertake any other employment during the period of the award.

 Capital items (such as items of equipment and books) are eligible, up to a limit of £1,000 for each budget item but require explicit justification (please note, the Trust expects the host department to provide standard computing equipment e.g. a desktop computer).

-The primary purpose of the scheme is to enable the award holder to undertake a significant piece of publishable research, as described in the application.
-Whilst it is desirable for the Early Career Fellow to gain some teaching experience, the Trust’s expectations are as follows:
+Teaching is not compulsory, although it is understood that the Early Career Fellow may wish to gain some teaching experience during their award period.
+However, as the primary purpose of the scheme is to enable the award holder to undertake a significant piece of publishable research, as described in the application, the Trust’s expectations are as follows:

 - teaching should average no more than 3 hours per teaching week in term time

 - the subjects taught will relate to the main thrust of the Fellow’s research interests and not simply to the department’s needs